-Sue O'Bryan, Emily Simeone, and Heather Cramer met while working at Alpine Legal Services, the Valley's Legal Aid Organization.
-All three attorneys are licensed attorneys in Colorado, as well as Florida.
-All three attorneys have versatile legal backgrounds.
-All three attorneys found themselves relocating from Florida to Colorado in order to provide a balanced life, and a safe environment for their families.
+Sue O'Bryan and Emily Simeone met while working at Alpine Legal Services, the Valley's Legal Aid Organization.
+Both attorneys are licensed attorneys in Colorado, as well as Florida.
+Both attorneys have versatile legal backgrounds.
+Both attorneys found themselves relocating from Florida to Colorado in order to provide a balanced life, and a safe environment for their families.

 Prior to relocating to Colorado with her family, Susan O'Bryan was a licensed Patent Attorney.
 Susan now focuses on Mediation and Collaborative Law, especially in the area of Family Law.